4/17/2025

 Don Fandetti

 Good morning.
-Steve, can you talk a little bit about, you know, card refresh and fee growth?
+Steve, can you talk a little bit about card refresh and fee growth?
 I know one of your competitors recently raised fees on co-brand cards.
 In this environment, do you still feel like you have the ability to sort of grow fees?

 speaker

-I think that, you know, look, we're still committed to doing, you know, refreshes.
+I think that, look, we're still committed to doing refreshes.
 We've refreshed over 150 products over the last five years or so.
-You know, we've got a bunch of refreshes, you know, in progress.
-You know, how many we wind up doing, you know, we'll see how it all plays out.
-It's more due, I think there's a lot of them in progress.
-The question becomes how, you know, from a value proposition development, technology development, how they all get through the pipeline this year.
+We've got a bunch of refreshes in progress.
+How many we wind up doing, we'll see how it all plays out.
+It's more due, I think.
+There's a lot of them in progress.
+The question becomes from a value proposition development, technology development, how they all get through the pipeline this year.
 But we're still committed to doing refresh.
 As far as raising fees, we don't raise fees indiscriminately.
 You raise fees when you add value.
-And our playbook has been we will raise the fee when we raise value that is even more commensurate than with fees.
-So as we think about refreshes, what I will tell you is that whatever fee we wind up raising, and look, the reality is we don't do a lot of refreshes without raising the fees, but we also don't do any refreshes without significantly enhancing the value that we put in.
-So you can rest assured that when someone does a rational calculation of what the fee raise is and what the value is, it becomes an easy decision to continue with the product or even a better decision to get the product at that particular point in time.
-So that the environment will not impact our fee decisioning with our cards because that fee decision is totally based on value and our card members wind up getting back more than they put in.
+And our playbook has been we will raise the fee when we raise value that is even more commensurate than with the fees.
+So as we think about refreshes, what I will tell you is that whatever fee we wind up raising, and look, the reality is, we don't do a lot of refreshes without raising the fees, but we also don't do any refreshes without significantly enhancing the value that we put in.
+So you can rest assured that when someone does a rational calculation, what the fee raises and what the value is it becomes an easy decision to continue with the product or even a better decision to get the product at that particular point in time so that the environment will not impact our fee decisioning with our cards because That fee decision is totally based on value, and our card members wind up getting back more than they put in.
 And one might argue it might even be a better investment at this time than in a good environment.

 speaker